Sam9682/ai-swautomorph--shared/START_context.md

 - All containers are running (check with docker-compose ps)
 - Services are accessible on calculated HTTP_PORT and HTTPS_PORT
 - Report the final status including ports and any errors encountered

-**Summary:** Execute all steps above to deploy the application for USER_ID=2.
-Report success or failure with details.

 IMPORTANT: You must complete ALL steps above.
 Do not stop early.
 Execute every command and report the final status of the deployment.